 - Lab tests result available.
 CBD products are surrounded by concerns and stereotypes and that’s why, quality assurance matters.
 Make sure your CBD supplier has the lab test results and keeps them publicly available.
 For example, you may review the test results of our CBD tinctures or CBD gummies by pressing the button below the main image of the product you are browsing.
 They will become instantly available in a new tab.

 - Shipping.
 According to US laws, shipping CBD products to Idaho, Wyoming, and South Dakota is prohibited.
-Make sure the CBD brand you want to buy from is compliant with this condition and doesn’t make sound promises to deliver CBD everywhere.
+Make sure the CBD brand you want to buy from is compliant with this condition and doesn’t make sound promises to deliver full spectrum and broad spectrum CBD everywhere.
 Unabis offers free shipping to 47 out of 50 US states, and it will always be free regardless of the amount of your purchase.

 - Accessible and competent support.
 Dealing with sleep disorders is challenging, and getting started with a new remedy that has good chances of being helpful is challenging as well.
 You may be in need of competent and easily accessible support ready to answer your questions.
 What’s more, this is one more sign in favor of the CBD brand since unreliable or illegal manufacturers are rarely willing to get in touch with potential customers.
 We, at Unabis, will be happy to hear from you anytime via email [email protected] or by phone (917) 746-3559.